Crimson Desert: How to Clear Desert Fragment – Puzzle Guide

 Advertisement

-Where Desert Fragment is and what you should have before entering
+Where Desert Fragment is and what you need before entering

-• Do not assume your exact button labels will match every video guide; bindings can differ by platform and layout.
+• Do not assume your exact button labels match every video guide; bindings differ by platform and remap, so trust the on-screen prompt.

 Advertisement